zinyando/zinyando.github.io/_posts/2016-12-20-emberjs-resources.md

 ---
 layout: post
 title:  "A List of Ember.js Resources"
+tags: ['ember.js', 'javascript']
 date:   2016-12-20 08:00:00 +0200
 ---

 I have seen many tweets from new Ember.js users about where they can find the best resources for learning Ember.
 I have compiled a list of Ember.js specific resources below.
 I hope many people will find this useful.
 If I have missed any please create a PR and send to the [github](https://github.com/zinyando/emberjs-resources) repo.

 ## Core